Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 The male students got their trousers back the next day.

-At a price of course.
+At a price, of course.

 You are crazy.

-Here's another one.
 A man is shot in the street and falls to the pavement.

 Blood is everywhere.

-Except he hasn't been shot.
+He hasn't been shot.

-And it's actually just a rag-weak stunt
+And it's actually just a rag week stunt

 organised by medical students.

-Oh, that's gone too far.
+That's gone too far.

-That's gone too far, that has.
+That's gone too far that has.

-Do you think it's gone too far?
+Do you think it's...

-Shoot him.
+Shoot them.

-So it's, they haven't actually been shot.
+So they haven't actually been shot.

 It is real blood though.

-The students took a bag of real blood from a friend
+The students took a bag of real blood

-which would pop as the victim was shot.
+as the victim was shot.

 They took a bag of blood from a friend.

-Hey Steve, can we borrow some of your blood?
+Can we borrow some of your blood?

 Well, can we take some of your blood?